As Bodo Group agrees to peace talks, who are the Bodos explained

 Bodos consist of 34 tribal communities in Assam.

-In the 20th century Bodos faced a series of concerns like illegal immigration, encroachment of their lands, forced assimilation, loss of language and culture.
+In the 20th century, Bodos faced a series of concerns like illegal immigration, encroachment of their lands, forced assimilation, loss of language and culture.
 This led Assam to witness the emergence of Bodo movements for safeguarding the rights of the tribal communities in the area.

 According to Bodos, they are consistently deprived of the political and socio-economic rights by successive state and central governments.